10 Telltale Marijuana Addiction Symptoms

 9. Developmental Disorders

-Since full brain development is not reached before the age of 25, structural brain damages have been causes for alarm that notably affects the user’s quality of life in the long run by impeding success and hindering the user from fulfilling their potentials.
+Age at the onset of use is a critical determinant of the complications that marijuana addiction can cause.
+Since full brain development is not reached until the age of 25, structural brain damage has been a cause for alarm, notably affecting the user’s quality of life in the long run by impeding success and hindering the user from fulfilling their potential.

 10. Adverse Physical Health Disorders